 "Nothing untoward," Hayward said, smoothing his tie under his sweater, "just wondering why the grass isn't getting cut."

-I stared at the gleam coming off Hayward's shoe; waited for the line he was always laying on me.
+I looked down at the spit-shine coming off Hayward's shoe; waited for the line he was always laying on me.

 Instead of that line, Hayward tipped his bald spot towards the orchard.
 "Eyesores can be condoned in nether regions.
 But this," he stirred his elbow patch over the tall grass, "this is the gallery area--the civilized area.
-We really need it quaffed."
+We really need said grass quaffed."

 My turn to speak.
 But first I had to pull out my pad and pen, score a couple of words.
 No, as much as Hayward rubbed me the wrong way, the guy sure contributed to my arsenal.
 Why, just last week I'd scored 'ode.'
 As in, "But, Anton, we didn't hire you to compose odes to that which is Mother Nature.
 We hired you to subjugate her."